 Because they are traveling folk, Gypsies are rarely around long enough to earn any real trust, and so a wandering Gypsy can be viewed with suspicion and often given blame when issues of theft or kidnapping come into play.
 These perceptions, however, are not wholly unfounded.
 A great deal of gypsy families invite visitors to travel with them, and that includes youngsters sneaking off in search of adventure away from home.
 Most Gypsies take pride in their way of life, sharing it with whomever shows interest.
 Most gypsies disregard or even despise those of their blood who cast off the traditions of travel and tale-telling, viewing them as family who have forgotten or even betrayed their brothers and sisters.

-Each year a great gathering of Gypsy Families takes place near Sithia, in Lairroth.
-This gathering is an opportunity to address issues of Gypsy importance, acknowledge new family patriarchs or matriarchs, and most importantly, to celebrate being of Gypsy Heritage.
-Although no one other than those of true Gypsy blood may attend the first night of this celebration, all of those who are considered friends of the gypsy people are invited to join in the frivolity.
+Each year a great extended gathering of Gypsy Families takes place near Sithia on the Northern Continent of Lairroth.
+In Terath this gathering is mirrored in a smaller but still significant event around the town of Isme in the Kingdom of Chindius.
+This gathering is an opportunity to address issues of importance to the Travelling Folk, acknowledge new family patriarchs or matriarchs, and most importantly, to celebrate being of Gypsy Heritage.
+Although no one other than those of truly of The Old Blood may attend the first night of this celebration, all of those who are considered friends of the gypsy people are invited to join in the frivolity.
 The one exception is for the Fey, who are denied participation.

 Gypsies and The Fey